roudimit/whisper-flamingo/README.md

 ```

 # Download and prepare data
-We provide all data to reproduce the results on the test set.
-For instructions on how to prepare the training set (and more details about the test noise), see `preparation/README.md`.
+LRS3 / MuAViC: We provide all data to reproduce the results on the test set.
+For instructions on how to prepare the LRS3 training set (and more details about the test noise), see `preparation/README.md`.

 Download and extract our resources:
 ```